 6. Sprout Eco-Friendly Wood Pencils

-Sprout wood pencils are pretty cool.
+Sprout wooden pencils are pretty cool.
 They were born to be reincarnated: each contains the seeds of a flower or plant, so when you’ve used it down to the nub, plant it in soil and watch a cute little plant sprout!
+They also have a range of colored pencils for coloring book enthusiasts.

 The capsule at the end of the pencil which contains the seeds is biodegradable, and the pencil itself is made from sustainable Programme for the Endorsement of Forest Certification (PEFC) and Forest Stewardship Council (FSC) certified cedar wood.